reconhub/learn/content/post/practical-copenhagen-intro.md

 1.  as a flat csv file.
 2.  as a binary R data file (`*.rds`).

-Saving as a flat csv file means that it's easier to inspect and move the data between non-R programs, but you lose any special formatting or attributes you may have attached to it.
+Saving as a flat csv file means that it’s easier to inspect and move the data between non-R programs, but you lose any special formatting or attributes you may have attached to it.
 Saving as an R data file allows you to seamlessly move data between R sessions without worry that it